Defending Your Rights Against Texas And Federal Criminal Charges

 It’s important to note that both private attorneys and court-appointed lawyers have a duty to provide effective representation to their clients, regardless of whether they are paid or court-appointed.
 The choice between hiring a private attorney or accepting a court-appointed lawyer will depend on your financial situation and the specific circumstances of your case.

 How much do you charge?

-Once you have spoken to the attorney about the specific facts of your case, attorney Clarissa Fernandez Pratt will quote you a price based on the free consultation.
-She also offers payment plans for your convenience.
+Once you have spoken to us about the specific facts of your case, we will quote you a price based on the free consultation.
+We also offer payment plans for your convenience.

 How does bond work in Texas?

 Here’s how the bond process typically works in Texas:

 - Bail is set: A judge sets the amount of bail, which is the amount of money the defendant must pay to be released from jail.

 - Payment options: The defendant can pay the full bail amount in cash or with a bail bond.
 Alternatively, the defendant can ask the court to reduce the bail amount or to be released on their own recognizance (meaning they don’t have to pay bail but promise to appear in court).

 - Bail bond: A bail bond is a written promise to pay the full bail amount if the defendant fails to appear in court.
 Bail bond companies typically charge a non-refundable fee, usually 10% of the bail amount, to post the bond.